From Housemates to Soulmates

 There has to be a better way.
 There IS a better way.

-We have landed as a society in an unhealthy space when it comes to our mindset on long-term relationships and marriage.
+Many in society have landed in an unhealthy space when it comes to our mindset on long-term relationships and marriage.
 We either gravitate to the camp of worship and 'glorious fulfilment' or relational pessimism.

 Or we have lost hope.
 This person is my roommate, the other parent, the one I try desperately to divide up the chores evenly with.
-And now we're stuck in this funk.
+And now we're stuck in a funk.
 This muddy water.
 Quicksand almost.
-Yet we live together, drive the same kids around and even manage to have sex sometimes.
+We live together, drive the same kids around and even manage to have sex sometimes.
 But the joy is lost.
 And the hope is fading.
 We have fallen and we can't get up.

 But you can.